lsickert/ik-nlp2022-group11/README.md

 In order to train the models on the peregrine cluster, the provided jobscript `peregrine_script.sh` can be used by replacing the last line in the script with the respective model to be trained.

+All scripts for the sub-tasks are automatically evaluated and output the relevant evaluation metrics.

 ### Dependencies

 All dependecies needed to run our scripts can be installed by running the following command: